-20 In the case of (iii) and (iv), the loss is treated as a realised loss under paragraph 3.15 of this guidance.
+23 In the case of (iii) and (iv), the loss is treated as a realised loss under paragraph 3.15 of this guidance.
 However, part of this realised loss is compensated by a reclassification from unrealised to realised profit.

-- 3.11 Qualifying consideration comprises: - (a) cash; or - (b) an asset that is readily convertible to cash; or - (c) the release, or the settlement or assumption by another party, of all or part of a liability of the company; or - (d) an amount receivable in any of the above forms of consideration where: - (i) the debtor is capable of settling the receivable within a reasonable period of time; and - (ii) there is a reasonable certainty that the debtor will be capable of settling when called upon to do so; and - (iii) there is an expectation that the receivable will be settled; or - (e) an amount receivable from a shareholder where and to the extent that21: - (i) the company intends to make a distribution to the shareholder of an amount equal to or less than its receivable from that shareholder; and - (ii) the company intends to settle such distribution by off-setting against the amount receivable (in whole or in part); and - (iii) within the meaning of paragraph 3.5 and 3.5A of this guidance, (i) and (ii) are linked. - 3.11A For the purposes of applying paragraph 3.11 above, references to settlement include settlement by way of set-off with a liability to the same party.
+- (i) the debtor is capable of settling the receivable within a reasonable period of time; and - (ii) there is a reasonable certainty that the debtor will be capable of settling when called upon to do so; and - (iii) there is an expectation that the receivable will be settled; or - (e) an amount receivable by a company from its shareholder where and to the extent that24: - (i) the company intends to make a distribution to the shareholder of an amount equal to or less than its receivable from that shareholder; and - (ii) the company intends to settle such distribution by off-setting against the amount receivable (in whole or in part); and - (iii) within the meaning of paragraph 3.5 and 3.5A of this guidance, (i) and (ii) are linked. - 3.11A For the purposes of applying paragraph 3.11 above, references to settlement include settlement by way of set-off with a liability to the same party.